ltw-webdev-2/curriculum/using-gridifier.md

       - `pteranodon.jpg`
       - `rhamphorhynchus.jpg`

-      *Check out the `screenshots` folder in the [download](https://github.com/acgd-webdev-2/using-gridifier/tree/gh-pages/screenshots) to see what the final layouts should look like.*
+      *Check out the `screenshots` folder in the [repo you forked](https://github.com/acgd-webdev-2/using-gridifier/tree/gh-pages/screenshots) to see what the final layouts should look like.*

       **Add the correct grid sizes to each of the remaining units.
 Gridifier already supports those layouts so you won’t have to change any CSS.**